The Secret War of Harry Frigg: Plot

-Several brigadier generals (American, British, and French) are unexpectedly taken prisoner by the Italian army while arguing military tactics in a sauna; this is a public relations disaster for the Allies.
-The brigadiers are held in an Italian villa, run by the benevolent Colonel Ferrucci, as a luxurious version of a prison camp.
+Several Brigadier Generals (American, British, and French) are unexpectedly taken prisoner by the Italian Army while arguing military tactics in a sauna; this is a public relations disaster for the Allies.
+The Brigadiers are held in an Italian villa, run by the benevolent Colonel Ferrucci, as a luxurious version of a prison camp.
 Being all of the same rank, none is in command and they are forced to plan escapes by committee, with predictably ineffective results.

-Meanwhile, Allied headquarters devises a plot to free them by sending in Harry Frigg (Paul Newman).
-Frigg is a private in the U.S. Army, a malcontent who has a history of escaping from military stockades.
+Meanwhile, Allied headquarters devises a plot to free them by sending in Harry Frigg.
+Frigg is a Private in the U.S. Army, a malcontent who has a history of escaping from military stockades.
 As incentive, he is promised a promotion to master sergeant after the generals have been freed.
-Accepting the mission, Frigg is "promoted" to major general so that he will outrank all the prisoners, assume command and lead the resultant breakout.
-Parachuted behind enemy lines, Frigg allows himself to be captured, and, as planned, is imprisoned in the same jail as the brigadiers.
+Accepting the mission, Frigg is "promoted" to Major General so that he will outrank all the prisoners, assume command and lead the resultant breakout.
+Parachuted behind enemy lines, Frigg allows himself to be captured, and, as planned, is imprisoned in the same jail as the Brigadiers.
 While they are initially skeptical of Frigg's rank, he has been given a few personal secrets about them that only a senior officer might be expected to know.

 Frigg discovers a secret passage, which has potential for use during the getaway.
-It starts in his bedroom and takes him to the gatehouse outside the villa's fence where the owner of the property, Countess Francesca De Montefiore (Sylva Koscina) is living.
+It starts in his bedroom and takes him to the gatehouse outside the villa's fence where the owner of the property, Countess Francesca De Montefiore is living.
 The escape plan is put on hold when the two become romantically involved.

 Eventually, it cannot be avoided any longer and the scheme is reactivated.
-On the eve of the group's intended breakout, Colonel Ferrucci announces that because of the low escape rate in the complex, he is to be promoted to general at midnight the following night.
+On the eve of the group's intended breakout, Colonel Ferrucci announces that because of the low escape rate in the complex, he is to be promoted to Brigadier General at midnight the following night.
 The group decides to put their plans off by a day to ensure the Colonel gets promoted, despite knowing that his rank will be stripped once they do escape.
-During the celebration, a German major arrives, and at midnight he announces that Italy has surrendered to the Allies, and everyone present are now his prisoners.
+During the celebration, a German Major arrives, and at midnight he announces that Italy has surrendered to the Allies, and everyone present—including now Brigadier General Ferrucci—are now his prisoners.

-The Germans transfer the generals to a high-security prison camp for officers.
+The Germans transfer the Generals to a high-security prison camp for officers.
 Escape seems hopeless.
-Frigg confesses to being only a private, and is separated from the rest to be delivered to a basic holding camp for NCOs.
+Frigg confesses to being only a Private, and is separated from the rest to be delivered to a basic holding camp for NCOs.
 Slipping away from his guard, he then breaks back into the officers' camp, subsequently freeing them all and capturing the Major in the process.

-The film concludes with Frigg ending the war as a master sergeant; he is offered the opportunity to be in charge of a radio station, and a promotion to second lieutenant.
+The film concludes with Frigg ending the war as a Sergeant Major; he is offered the opportunity to be in charge of a radio station, and a promotion to second lieutenant.
 While discussing the role, Frigg and his entourage pass the countess' castle.
 He dashes in to reunite with her and realizes that the villa is the perfect base for the radio station.